Yixi-Rao/MuDAF/README.md

 ## Introduction

-Long-context LLMs (LCLMs) can be easily distracted by irrelevant context, making them can't fully utilize their long-context capabilities.
+Long-context LLMs (LCLMs) can be easily distracted by irrelevant context, making them unable to fully utilize their long-context capabilities.
 How can we make them more focused?

 In this work, we identify retrieval heads in multi-document question answering (MDQA), which can attend to golden passages for a given question and show patterns different from those found in the Needle-in-a-Haystack (NIAH) test.